kilitasha435/akan-name/README.md

 ### ANY BUG
 * I have not yet found any bug..
+* But if found any kindly feel free to communicate

 ###### for ny clarrifiaction about this webpage kindly call
 * 0717464934